AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 ### Set whether to enable multiple message forwarding

 Users can combine multiple messages and forward them.
 This feature is enabled by default.
-To disable, set the `enableMessageMultiSelect` property to `false`.
+To disable, set the `enableMessageMultiSelect` property to `false`:

 ```dart
 ChatUIKitSettings.enableMessageMultiSelect = false;